Public Colleges and Universities College Placement

 If you scored below the required cut score for ACT/SAT, you may

-undergo additional testing in an area or the college or university
+undergo additional testing in a discipline or the college or

-may look at additional factors such as your high school GPA to
+university may look at additional factors such as your high school

-determine the appropriate course.
-If these measures show you're
+GPA to determine the appropriate course.
+If these measures show

-ready for college-level work, you'll be placed in a credit-earning
+you're ready for college-level work, you'll be placed in a

 It's important to note that institutions may require higher ACT